The White Sox lost, 6-5, at the Philadelphia A’s.

 It was a night Wilbur Wood did something that rarely happens in baseball.
 Two days earlier, the game between Cleveland and the White Sox was suspended by curfew at Comiskey Park, tied 2-2 after 16 innings.
-Rain washed out action on May 27, so when the suspended game was resumed the next day, it was Wood’s turn to pitch.
-He went out and threw five innings before the Sox would win it, 6-3, in 21 innings.
+Rain washed out May 27, so when the suspended game was resumed the next day, it was Wood’s turn to pitch.
+He went out and threw five innings before the Sox prevailed, 6-3, in 21 innings.

 Thirty minutes later, Wood went out and started the regularly-scheduled game.